gornyyvladimir/react-float-tooltip/README.md

 ```

 ## Examples
-You can find examples in "examples" folder
+You can find examples in "examples" folder.

 Online examples: <https://gornyyvladimir.github.io/react-float-tooltip/>